Get Marijuana Trained: 5 Ways a Cannabis Certification Can Help You

 8,000+ Certified Dispensary Agents – Will You Be Next?

 It’s an exciting time to be a part of the marijuana revolution.
 Hundreds of thousands of cannabis jobs are added every year.

 Finding a marijuana job is easy.
 Landing a marijuana job isn’t.
 So, what now?

 Employers in the cannabis industry prefer to hire trained professionals who stand out above the rest.
-HempStaff’s cannabis certification program has helped over 8,000 professionals do just that.
+HempStaff’s cannabis certification program has helped over 9,000 professionals in 36 states do just that.

 Are you going to join them?
 Learn more about HempStaff’s upcoming cannabis dispensary training courses, today!